Management in Construction (Civil Engineering) MSc

 15 credits

 Steel structures are known for their strength, durability, and versatility.
-This module covers latest developments in specification, design and detail of steel framed structures.
+This module covers the latest developments in specification, design and detail of steel framed structures.
 Methods of analysis and structural design are in accordance with Eurocode 3 (EC3) for steel structures.

 Design of Concrete Structures